Flexible domains for minimal surfaces in Euclidean spaces: Introduction

 Every slice $W\cap\{x_3=const\}$ is a concave wedge as in Example \ref{ex:wedge} whose edge is the $x_1$-axis.
 Clearly, $W$ satisfies the conditions in Theorem \ref{th:main1}.
 If $a_3>0$ then the wedge $W$ is convex in the $x_3$-direction. \end{example}

 \begin{remark}[Flexible domains for branched minimal surfaces] The definition of flexibility (see Definition \ref{def:flexible}) carries over to the bigger class of conformal harmonic maps with branch points.
-The recently introduced hyperbolicity theory for minimal surfaces also uses this class of maps; see \cite{DrinovecForstneric2021X,ForstnericKalaj2021}.
+The recently introduced hyperbolicity theory for minimal surfaces also uses this class of maps; see \cite{DrinovecForstneric2021X,ForstnericKalaj2021,Forstneric2022X}.
 A nonconstant map in this class has isolated branch points and is conformal at all immersion points (see \cite[Remark 2.3.7]{AlarconForstnericLopez2021}).
-The approximation and interpolation techniques, developed in \cite{AlarconForstnericLopez2021} for conformal harmonic immersions, also hold for branched conformal harmonic maps with only minor adjustments of proofs.
+The approximation and interpolation techniques for conformal harmonic immersions, developed in \cite{AlarconForstnericLopez2021}, also hold for branched conformal harmonic maps with only minor adjustments of proofs.
 In particular, domains $\Omega\subset\R^n$ which are shown in this paper to be flexible for conformal harmonic immersions are also flexible for branched conformal harmonic maps. \end{remark}

 \begin{remark} The flexibility property in Definition \ref{def:flexible} is inspired by the notion of an {\em Oka manifold} --- a complex manifold $\Omega$ having the analogous properties for holomorphic maps $M\to \Omega$ from an arbitrary Stein manifold $M$; see \cite[Sect.\ 5.4]{Forstneric2017E}.
-In the terminology from Oka theory, this is the {\em approximation with interpolation property}.
-The statements of our main results are simpler than those in Oka theory since there are no topological obstructions: an open connected surface $M$ is homotopy equivalent to a wedge of circles, so every continuous map from a compact set $K$ in $M$ to a connected domain $\Omega$ extends to a continuous map $M\to\Omega$.
-One can formulate the corresponding {\em parametric flexibility properties}, in which case topological obstructions may appear and must be taken into account.
+In the terminology used in Oka theory, this is the {\em Oka property with approximation and interpolation}.
+The statements of our results are simpler than those in Oka theory since there are no topological obstructions: an open connected surface $M$ is homotopy equivalent to a wedge of circles, so every continuous map from a compact set $K$ in $M$ to a connected domain $\Omega$ extends to a continuous map $M\to\Omega$.
+One can formulate the corresponding parametric flexibility properties, in which case topological obstructions may appear.
 The topological structure of the space of conformal minimal immersions $M\to\R^n$ from a given open Riemann surface $M$ was investigated in \cite{ForstnericLarusson2019CAG,AlarconLarusson2017IJM}.
 Additional constraints appear for immersions into a given domain $\Omega\subset\R^n$.
 We do not investigate the parametric case in the present paper. \end{remark}